olberger/vagrant-k8s-kubevirt-katacontainers/README.md

-# Kubernetes with kubevirt inside Vagrant (with libvirt/kvm)
+# Kubernetes with kubevirt and kata-containers, inside Vagrant (with libvirt/kvm)

-Provide a consistent way to run kubernetes with kubevirt locally across different distro's, providing nested virtualization is supported..
+Provide a consistent way to run kubernetes with kubevirt and kata-containers, locally across different distro's, providing nested virtualization is supported..

-Note, this installs Kubernetes from official packages on ubuntu 16.04.
+Note, this installs Kubernetes from official packages on ubuntu 18.04.

 Include configuration for :

 # Details
-- Ubuntu 16.04 base image : roboxes/ubuntu1604 (from https://roboxes.org/ ?)
+- Ubuntu 18.04 base image : roboxes/ubuntu1604 (from https://roboxes.org/ ?)
 - Kubernetes installed with kubeadm, with :
   - cri-o container runtime
   - kubelet, cri-o using systemd cgroups driver
   - calico CNI network
-  - kubevirt
+  - kubevirt for running full-fledged qemu VMs
+  - kata-containers for running containers, sandboxed inside mini VMs (qemu too)

 This is a reworked Vagrant configuration based on initial version at https://github.com/mintel/vagrant-minikube taking additions from https://gist.github.com/avthart/d050b13cad9e5a991cdeae2bf43c2ab3 and my own findings